tedneward/Azgaarnoth/Religions/Pantheon/Auril.md

 # Pantheon: Auril
 *Frostmaiden, Icedawn, the Cold Goddess*

 Auril, also known as the Frostmaiden, is a deity of cold and evil.
 She is a fickle and vain deity, who is primarily venerated out of fear.
-She is worshipped mostly in northern Faerûn due to its cold climate, usually out of fear rather than adoration.
+She is worshipped mostly in southern Azgaarnoth due to its cold climate, and usually out of fear rather than adoration.

 Symbol: A white snowflake in a gray diamond (a heraldic lozenge) with a white border